Cookie Jar Group: Scandal

+CINAR received over $50 million in tax benefits from the Canadian government.
+However, in 1999, the company was accused of falsely crediting Canadians for work done by Americans.
+Hélène Charest, the sister of Quebec Liberal Party leader Jean Charest, was listed on over 100 episodes that she did not write.

 The success of Charest, Weinberg, and CINAR ended in March 2000, when an internal audit revealed that about $167 million (CAD) was invested into Bahamian bank accounts without the board members' approval.
 CINAR had also paid U.S. screenwriters for work while continuing to accept federal grants and tax credits for the production of Canadian content.
 The names of Canadian citizens (generally non-writers connected to CINAR, including Charest's sister Helene) were credited for the works.
 While the province of Quebec did not file criminal charges, CINAR denied any wrongdoing, choosing instead to pay a settlement to Canadian and Quebec tax authorities of $17.8 million (CAD) and another $2.6 million (CAD) to Telefilm Canada, a Canadian federal funding agency.
 The value of CINAR's stock plummeted, and the company was soon delisted.

 There was some speculation that Hasanain Panju, CFO was the mastermind behind the investment scheme along with John Xanthoudakis of Norshield Investment Group and Lino Matteo of Mount Real Corporation.
 It was claimed that Charest and Weinberg (and later Panju) used CINAR as a 'piggy bank' and schemed to transfer funds out from the company through a series of complicated transactions to their own offshore holding companies.

 In 2001, as part of a settlement agreement with the Commission des Valeurs Mobilières du Québec (Quebec Securities Commission), Charest and Weinberg agreed to pay $1 million each and were banned from serving in the capacity of directors or officers at any publicly traded Canadian company for five years.
 There was no admission of guilt and none of the allegations has been proven in court.
 Charest never lived to see a possible outcome, as she died on April 14, 2004.

 On March 10, 2011, Weinberg was arrested for securities fraud after a warrant was issued for him to be taken into custody earlier that month.
 On June 22, 2016, Weinberg was sentenced to 8 years and 11 months in prison, and the other two received sentences of 7 years and 11 months each.
 On May 3, 2019, he was fully paroled.